 I love bundles-from buying, to downloading products and now to contributing.
 And even though I’m a contributor, I still download products from other contributors.
 I find that bundles offer great inspiration both in content ideas and color palettes.

-It seems like the market is overflowing with bundles and giveaways of all types right now.
-And if you are a content creator or aspire to be a small business entrepreneur you will find bundles the best education you can find.
+It seems like the market is overflowing with giveaways of all types right now.
+And if you are a content creator or aspire to be a small business entrepreneur you will find these type of offers are the best education you can find.
 You will learn so much about what others in your niche are offering and what product are in demand.

 I especially like all the trainings that are offered.
 There have been several bundles lately that have offered training on how to repurpose products.
 This is invaluable in getting some ideas for turning those planners or journals into new products that you can sell.